-The option to be input on OC should be either one of the following:
+The option to be input on OC should be one of the following:

-- PA specifies that patches are to read from the input device, with the format xxxxbbyyy[bbzzzz]... !EOD where xxxx is the location to be patched, and yyyy and zzzz are the values to be inserted at location xxxx.
+- PA specifies that patches are to read from the input device, with the format xxxxbbyyyy[bbzzzz]... !EOD where xxxx is the location to be patched, and yyyy and zzzz are the values to be inserted starting at location xxxx.
 All entries must be four characters long, separated by two blanks.
-The !EOD terminates patching and causes the !!INPUT OPTION message to be output again.
-The ALL or UPD option can then be entered. - ALL which specifies that a complete system load is to occur and nothing on the RAD is to be saved; - or - UPD which specifies that an updated version of RBM has been made to replace the existing RAD version.
+The last record must be !EOD to terminate patching and causes the !!INPUT OPTION message to be output again.
+The ALL or UPD option can then be entered.
+Comments may be made in two ways on SYSLOAD patch cards.
+If the first column contains an asterisk, the entire card will be considered a comment card; otherwise comments may be made on cards containing patches by preceding the comments with an asterisk. - ALL which specifies that a complete system load is to occur and nothing on the RAD is to be saved.

+UPD which specifies that an updated version of RBM has been made to replace the existing RAD version.
 Portions of the RAD may have to be reloaded, depending on the new core memory allocation.